Embracing ‘Fear’ In Earnings Runs

 Traders on the Simpler team have a different viewpoint based on years of trading experience.
 Our traders know how to plan for, track, and follow the next “run into earnings”

 Does it make sense for a trader to purposely wade into earnings season when so many others run away?

 Simpler’s traders will let their past successes speak on their behalf.
-Not every earnings play is a winner, but this seasonal trading pattern has proven to yield some of the highest probability opportunities.
+Not every earnings play is a winner, but this seasonal trading pattern has proven to yield key opportunities.

 Earnings season — when companies relay quarterly filings through a combination of press releases, SEC filings, and earnings calls — is predictable (every quarter), has a history for every ticker (pricing and performance for all past quarters), and it can be traded with a plan (Simpler’s traders can follow which signals and indicators offer potential).

 Earnings trades aren’t “plug and play.”
 Traders need to understand all risk associated with these trades, how earnings setups are different from other plays, and they must have a willingness to lose whatever they put into the trade.
 (Sound familiar?
 This is the basis for the “Simpler way” of trading daily.)